edemagbenyo/doctorize-front/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
 * You have installed the latest version of `nodejs`
-* You have a `<Windows/Linux/Mac>` machine.

 ## About the project
 Doctorize is platform for medical appointment with specialists and GP doctors.
 Patients from the comfort of their home make appointment with doctors to get medical and professional advices on health issues.
-It is a full stack mobile responsive application built with React for the frontend and a Ruby on Rails API backend.
+It is a full stack mobile responsive application built with React for the frontend and a Ruby on Rails API at the backend.

 ## Installing Doctorize